ngokevin/sherlocked/README.md

 node index.js
 ```

+This will start a server on port 1077 by default.
+Set SHERLOCKED_PORT
+environment variable to configure it.

 ### npm Module

 The npm module ran by consuming projects to hook Sauce Labs, Travis CI, and the